-As can be seen through our simple example, HTTP1 had a number of limitations given the current state of the web, resulting in websites becoming slow.
+As can be seen through our simple example, HTTP v1 had a number of limitations given the current state of the web, resulting in websites becoming slow.
 Now, you've probably seen hundreds of articles showing you how to make your WordPress website faster.

-We're guilty of having such an article ourselves too (sorry!), as WordPress developers, we're always chasing the need for speed - and we're very proud once we hit an A speed rating.
+We have such an article ourselves too because as WordPress developers, we're always chasing the need for speed - and we're only happy when we hit an A speed rating.

 Incidentally, we do feature plenty of different articles for those who want to learn about WordPress, check out the following section on Collectiveray.

 This is why there was such a pressing need for HTTP2, not just for WordPress, but for every other website out there.
 Something had to be done to deal with the inherent problems of HTTP1 (both at the browser and at the webserver level).

-What were the solutions/workarounds for making a website using HTTP1 faster?
+So what were the solutions/workarounds for making a website using HTTP v1 faster?
 We typically referred to them as Reduce, Reuse, Recycle.
 For more of an explanation on that, we suggest you read our article on making websites faster above.